API java : BlockingQueue

 int drainTo(Collection<? super E> c, int maxElements)

-Removes at most the given number of available elements from this queue and adds them into the given collection.
+Removes at most the given number of available elements from this queue and adds them to the given collection.

 E poll(long timeout, TimeUnit unit)

-Adds the specified element to this queue, waiting if necessary for space to become available.
+Inserts the specified element into this queue, waiting if necessary for space to become available.

 int remainingCapacity()